cbmr-data/cbmr-data.github.io/esrum/_sources/resources/cohorts.rst.txt

 #. fill out and submit a data access form in the `Access Management
    System`_.
 Note that you *must* be on the VPN to access the system, and use your UCPH credentials to log in.
-You will also be able to track the status of your form in the system.
+You will also be able to track the status of your application.

 Access will be granted once permission to access the cohort has been formally approved by the data owners.
 You will receive an automated